Skip to main content

 Take a look at my dashboard.

-Dashboard with native, Apache ECharts, and Calendar panels.
+Dashboard with native, Business Charts (Apache ECharts), and Business Calendar panels.

-Dashboard with native, Apache ECharts, and Calendar panels.
+Dashboard with native, Business Charts (Apache ECharts), and Business Calendar panels.

 Below, I'd like to focus on each of the major panels explaining its functionality and implementation.